 Dig Me Out is the third studio album by the American rock band Sleater-Kinney, released on April 8, 1997, by Kill Rock Stars.
 The album was produced by John Goodmanson and recorded from December 1996 to January 1997 at John and Stu's Place in Seattle, Washington.
-Dig Me Out marked the debut of Janet Weiss, who is the band's longest-serving and current drummer.
+Dig Me Out marked the debut of Janet Weiss, who is the band's longest-serving drummer.
 The music on the record was influenced by traditional rock and roll bands, while the lyrics deal with issues of heartbreak and survival.
 The album cover is an homage to The Kinks' 1965 album The Kink Kontroversy.